Archive How to Reduce the Negative Impact of Social Media on Youth

 Set Limits and Boundaries

 As a parent, you can help your children set limits on their social media use by creating rules for them to follow.
-You can also help them find ways to balance their time spent online with other aspects of life, such as sleep, physical activity and healthy eating.
+You can also help them balance their time spent online with other important things like sleep, exercise, and eating well.

 Set times of day when kids can use social media.
 For example, limit access during homework hours or after dinner until bedtime.
 This helps them have enough time left in the day to spend with family members without feeling overwhelmed by notifications or messages from peers.

-Installing parental control apps such as Safes on their phones, tablets, or computers is a great tool to manage how your kid uses social media.
-Kids might not be able to control their internet use on their own, but if you set specific rules on their devices, they’ll have to follow them.
+Installing parental control apps such as Safes on their phones, tablets, or computers is a great way to manage the amount of time your kid spends on social media.
+Kids might not be able to control their internet use on their own.
+But if you set specific rules on their devices, they’ll have to follow them.

 How Does Safes Keep My Child Safe?